-This bill requires the Department of Agriculture, in consultation with the Department of Education, to develop and administer a summer food service program State supplement to provide an additional reimbursement to certain school districts and nonprofit organizations that participate in the federal SFSP or the SSO program.
+This bill requires the Department of Agriculture, in consultation with the Department of Education, to develop and administer a summer food service program State supplement to provide an additional reimbursement to certain school districts and nonprofit organizations that participate in the federal summer food service program.

-Under the bill, the State would provide a \$0.10 per meal supplement to the existing federal reimbursement to operators of the federal summer food service program and the SSO program.
+Under the bill, the State would provide a \$0.10 per meal supplement to the existing federal reimbursement to operators of the federal summer food service program.

-The bill directs the Department of Agriculture and the Department of Education to provide guidance and support to operators of the summer food programs, in order to assist in implementing the bill's provisions.
-The bill also directs the Department of Agriculture to prepare and issue an annual report detailing the annual cost of the State supplement per month and the number and percentage of additional students participating in the federal summer food service program and the SSO program.
+The bill directs the departments to provide guidance and support to operators of the federal summer food service program, and to prepare and issue an annual report detailing the annual cost of the State supplement per month and the number and percentage of additional students participating in the federal summer food service program.